Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic

 On which sports could resume and when, at level 3 there was no scope for sports.
 At level 2 there was more work to establish what was possible.

-On the NRL's plans, Robertson said he hadn't been involved in any discussions but the start date sounded "very ambitious" to him.
+On the NRL's plans to cross th Tasman later this month, Robertson said he hadn't been involved in any discussions but the start date sounded "very ambitious" to him.

+Robertson said an "error" had been made about hunting being banned under level 3 - he said it wasn't banned and the Government was working on what the risks were and a decision was yet to be made.

 Robertson said being in single digits in terms of the new cases announced was encouraging but there was more work to do, for example with contact tracing.